Dam owners are responsible for preparing in advance for a dam emergency.

 NOTE: DNRC cannot renew an operation permit unless the EAP has undergone this comprehensive review.
 We recommend you start this process early in the year to not hold up permit renewal.

-1. Review the EAP, call key folks and verify their contact info is the same.
+Review the EAP, call key players, and verify their contact information.

-NOTE: the update can be done using printed hard copies and mail.
+NOTE: The update can be done using printed hard copies and mail.
 However, learning to electronically update the EAP and using email to distribute will be much easier and less expensive.
-Feel free to contact the DNRC Dam Safety Program for help and advice if you are having any difficulties in completing this process.
+Please contact the DNRC Dam Safety Program for help and advice if you are having any difficulties in completing this process.

 Intervening in a Developing Dam Emergency